radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/environment-overview.md

 ![image description](images/view-details.png)

 This brings you to the application's *Overview* screen that displays a summary of the environment details and operation statuses.
-Further monitoring and updating tools for the application are accessible from the navigation bar located at the top of the page.
+Monitoring and updating tools for the application are also accessible from the navigation bar located at the top of the page.

 ![image description](images/details-overview.png)